swopnilnep/swopnilnep.github.io/content/work.md

 toc: false
 ---

-I have worked at a few places including Amazon, CloudFactory, and several startups.
+I work at Amazon as a Software Development Engineer.
+Previously, I have worked at CloudFactory, and several early stage startups.

-I graduated with Computer Science major from Luther College in 2021. and also ran the <a href="https://luthercss.github.io" target="_blank">ACM Luther College</a> chapter while in college.
+I graduated with a degree in Computer Science from Luther College in 2021.
+While in college, I ran the <a href="https://luthercss.github.io" target="_blank">ACM Luther College</a> chapter while in college.

 ## Principles